Asim-A/docs.particular.net/nservicebus/concepts/priority-queues.md

 ## Different operational considerations

 Another aspect of priority messages can be a different Service Level Agreement (SLA) than with regular messages.
-The SLA might be breached if the message isn't processed in a specific amount of time, which is far more strict than with regular messages.
+The SLA might be breached if the message isn't processed in a specific amount of time, which is far more stricter than with regular messages.

 Other decisions could be to use a different datastore, concurrency mode or implement a different caching strategy.
 Or even decide for a different type of datastore or different hardware.
-It should also be possible to scale out differently, compared to the regular business process.
-Have different metrics, monitoring, etc.
+It should also be possible to scale out differently, compared to the regular business process or have different metrics, monitoring, etc.

 ## Low coupling